 Where degrees in computer science can take you.

-The department offers major programs in computer science and information science, as well as a minor in each area.
-While the two major programs differ in focus, each provides students with a solid technical background and a broad, general foundation that prepares them for a variety of career opportunities rather than one specific job.
+The department offers a major program as well as a minor in computer science.
+The program provides students with a solid technical background and a broad, general foundation that prepares them for a variety of career opportunities rather than one specific job.

 Putting computer science to work.

-Hartwick computer and information sciences majors have a wide range of career choices.
+Hartwick computer science majors have a wide range of career choices.
 Some go directly into the computing industry, while others go on to advanced study.